joagre/ratatoskr/ideas/r.md

 ## Introduction

-Satie is envisioned as a forward-thinking programming language, suited for developing the programming editors of tomorrow.
+Satie is envisioned as programming language especially suited for manipulating of large text masses.
+Be it the programming editors of tomorrow.
 Its capabilities extend beyond just constructing editors; Satie also excels as a scripting language for creating editor plugins and customizations.
 However, the true essence of Satie lies in its